davidbeleznay/DigitalForesterApp/README.md

 # Digital Forester App

-A mobile application for forestry professionals to perform field calculations and collect data.
+A web application for forestry professionals to perform field calculations and collect data.

 ## Project Overview